agoswami/sdcnd/Term1-P2-Traffic-Sign-Classifier-Project/README.md

 Fine tuning the model:

-* Learning rate was achieved by using delta increase or decrease technique and was set to 0.0088, also while learning rate was changed everything else was kept constant.
+* Learning rate was achieved by using delta increase or decrease technique and was set to 0.00060, also while learning rate was changed everything else was kept constant.
 * BATCH size was also chosen by binary method, and keeping other variables constant.
-It was found optimal at 65.
+It was found optimal at 16.
+Since, smaller BATCH size generalizes the model more than larger BATCH size.
 * EPOCHS was also chosen by binary method, while keeping other variables contant.
 It was finally set to 100.
-* The training exit when training accuracy goes above 94% and model is saved at this moment.
+* The training exit when training accuracy goes above 93% and model is saved at this moment.
-* DROPOUTS helped achive better accuracy, it was also selected using binary method, while keeping other variables constant.
-Finally setting keep_prob to 0.68
+* DROPOUTS could have been used achive better accuracy.
+Finally setting keep_prob to 1.0, Or not dropping out anything.

 ### Test a Model on New Images